rapidsai/rapidsmpf/docs/source/index.md

-# rapidsmp documentation
+# RAPIDSMP documentation

-rapidsmp provides a collection of multi-GPU, distributed memory algorithms.
+`rapidsmp` provides a collection of multi-GPU, distributed memory algorithms.

-Follow the RAPIDS [installation guide] to install rapidsmp and the necessary dependencies.
+Follow the RAPIDS [installation guide] to install `rapidsmp` and the necessary dependencies.

 ```{toctree}
 ---